 I have many great memories about this piece and the conversations I’ve had around it.
 It has driven action and still motivates.
 But there are some very serious issues and causes for concern that the paper addressed but the nation failed to respond enough to, and that is cause for concern.
 The threat has continued to grow since the paper was published, and the IT that serves us so well has only become more interconnected and more widely deployed, making us even more dependent on it.
 Although great champions of security like Devost are still collaborating broadly to improve things (see, for example, FusionX), there is so much more work to be done in this domain before I will trust my toaster.

-And, for the record, I have no intention of buying any computer connected toasters, ever, including the two models pictured below.
+And, for the record, I have no intention of buying any computer connected toasters, ever.

 And for more from Matt Devost at CTOvision see:

 - Google Apps Assassinated My Domain – BEWARE!